Software

 Understanding and Requesting Vendor SOC 1 Reports

-• SOC 1 Type I Report: reviews the controls that are in place in a singular point of time
+• SOC 1 Type I Report: Reviews the controls that are in place in a singular point of time

-Because Type II reports assess controls over a period of time, they can illuminate any major changes in performance during that time period and can offer a larger picture of how you can expect the vendor will operate.
+Because Type II reports assess controls over a period of time, they can highlight any major changes in performance during that time period and can offer a larger picture of how you can expect the vendor will operate.

 Understanding and Requesting Vendor SOC 2 Reports

 Meanwhile, SOC 2 reports assess the vendor’s controls in relation to Security, Availability, Processing Integrity, Confidentiality, and Privacy.
-Known as the 5 Trust Services Criteria, a SOC 2 report may evaluate one or more of these categories and focus on ensuring that the vendor has the proper controls in place to effectively protect your sensitive information.
+Known as the 5 Trust Services Criteria, a SOC 2 report may evaluate one or more of these categories and focus on ensuring the vendor has the proper controls in place to effectively protect your sensitive information.

 As with SOC 1 reports, there are two types of SOC 2 reports – SOC 2 Type I and SOC 2 Type II.
-These types serve similar functions as their SOC 1 counterparts, with Type I reports reviewing controls in a point in time, and Type II reports assessing the operational performance over a period of time.
+These types serve similar functions as their SOC 1 counterparts, with Type I reports reviewing controls at a point in time, and Type II reports assessing the operational performance over a period of time.

-Unlike SOC 1 reports, you should request a SOC 2 report when you’re looking to review a vendor’s ability to defend your information and how well it adheres to the 5 Trust Services Criteria.
+Unlike SOC 1 reports, you should request a SOC 2 report when you’re looking to review a vendor’s ability to protect your information and determine how well it adheres to one or more of the 5 Trust Services Criteria.
 Request a SOC 2 report when you are looking to review how your vendor’s controls can effectively safeguard your sensitive data, in cases of cyberattacks or data breaches.

+You may need to request a SOC 2 report from vendors such as cloud service providers, SaaS providers, and information technology companies.
 In cases where your vendor has both reports and you must choose one, we recommend focusing on the SOC 2 report.

 While both vendor SOC 1 and SOC 2 reports are valuable to understanding the controls that your vendors have in place, it’s necessary to understand which report you should request.
 To mitigate your vendor’s risk, you need to identify any potential weaknesses and vulnerabilities so that you can address any issues before they arise and create plans to protect your organization – and SOC reports are a great tool to help you along the way.